perak/kitchen-site/files/api_reference.md

 delete\_route\_params | array of <a href="#param">param</a> | Parameters to be passed to "delete\_route"
 insert\_button\_title | string | Insert button title
-on\_item\_clicked\_code | string | Code to execute when item is clicked (before redirect if DetailsRoute is specified) views | array of string | View styles: "table", "list" or "gallery".
+on\_item\_clicked\_code | string | Code to execute when item is clicked (before redirect if DetailsRoute is specified) views | array of string | View styles: "table", "list" or "cards".
 Default: "table". fields | array of <a href="#field">field</a> | Defainition of table columns.
 If empty, generator will use fields defined at collection level.

 Example: